Ferndale School District Improvement Plan for 2017-2018

 2b Across the district, the Exclusionary Discipline Gap (i.e. the disparity in the number of exclusions applied to various subgroups of students) will shrink by 50% or more of the gap that occurred during the 2016-2017 school year.

 Exclusionary discipline describes any type of school disciplinary action that removes a student from his or her usual educational setting, like suspension and expulsion.
 While we acknowledge that sometimes students must be excluded to ensure safety and an orderly learning environment, we also know that exclusionary discipline alone (1) does not promote more appropriate behavior and (2) increases dropout rates and risk for involvement in the justice system.
-Therefore, we are committed to implementing more effective strategies for decreasing inappropriate behavior and utilizing more positive alternatives to expulsion, suspension, and disciplinary interventions that take students out of class.
+Therefore, we are committed to implementing more effective strategies for increasing appropriate behavior by supporting all students in growing their social, emotional and personal skills.
 We are also committed to achieving 100% equity in our application of disciplinary actions across all subgroups of students (not, for instance, being harder on boys than girls or treating children from one ethnic group differently than those from another).
 The 50% reduction in the gap that we have pledged to achieve in the coming year is a significant step toward our ultimate goal of 100% equity.

 Goal Three: Classwork/Academic Achievement